KhronosGroup/Vulkan-Samples/samples/extensions/patch_control_points/README.md

 However, with `VK_EXT_extended_dynamic_state2` the number of pipelines can be reduced by the possibility to change parameter Patch Control Points by calling `vkCmdSetPatchControlPointsEXT` before calling the `draw_model` method.

 With the usage of above function we can reduce the number of pipelines.
 Required dynamic states must be enabled and passed to the `VkGraphicsPipelineCreateInfo` structure.

+By setting `VK_PRIMITIVE_TOPOLOGY_PATCH_LIST` in the `VkPipelineInputAssemblyStateCreateInfo` structure, the pipeline can use the `patch control points` functionality.

 ```C+
 VkPipelineInputAssemblyStateCreateInfo input_assembly_state =